beubax/Grapheteria/README.md

 - ⏰ Debug execution graphs with deterministic state tracking
 - 🚀 Deploy scalable systems without abstraction overhead

+Seamlessly integrate with existing agentic ecosystem innovations:
+- Use MCP for standardized tool interfaces
+- Implement Agent2Agent communication for consistent inter-agent messaging
+- Plug in any foundation model or specialized agent architecture

 "Oh no 😵‍💫, not ANOTHER workflow library! " - I hear you.
 But being fashionably late means we've learned from everyone else's mistakes and cherry-picked their best ideas, while adding our own secret sauce.

 <div align="center">